Agenda (Philippine TV program)

-Agenda is a Philippine television news broadcasting show broadcast by Bilyonaryo News Channel.
-Originally anchored by former ABS-CBN News anchors Korina Sanchez and Pinky Webb, it premiered on September 9, 2024 on the network's evening line up.
+Agenda is a Philippine television news broadcasting show broadcast by Bilyonaryo News Channel and CLTV36.
+Originally anchored by former ABS-CBN News anchors Korina Sanchez-Roxas and Pinky Webb, it premiered on September 9, 2024 on the network's evening line up.
 Sanchez, Webb, and Willard Cheng currently serve as anchors.
-The weekend edition Agenda Weekend originally known as Weekend Agenda premiered in October 26, 2024, Originally anchored by Maricar Bautista and Robert Tan.
-Anne Asis-Carilo and Gerg Cahiles currently serve as anchors.
+The weekend edition Agenda Weekend originally known as Weekend Agenda premiered in October 26, 2024.
+Gerg Cahiles and Ivy Reyes currently serve as anchors.